datawire/ambassador-docs/docs/emissary/1.13/topics/running/resolvers.md

 ### The Kubernetes endpoint resolver

-The Kubernetes Endpoint Resolver configures Ambassador Edge Stack to resolve Kubernetes endpoints.
+The Kubernetes Endpoint Resolver configures $productName$ to resolve Kubernetes endpoints.
 This enables the use of more a [advanced load balancing configuration](../load-balancer).
 When this resolver is used, the endpoints for the `service` defined in a `Mapping` are resolved and used to determine where requests are sent.

 ```yaml
 ---